 Mutuals are a very old way of sustaining the financial health of communities.
 Scottish Friendly was founded in 1862.
 While they date back hundreds of years, mutuals remain a huge part of the UK finance landscape.
-Mutuals across the country manage £125 billion in assets and boast 30 million members.
+Mutuals nationwide manage £125 billion in assets and boast 30 million members.

-Should you trust Scottish Friendly with your retirement funds?
-Will its products help you create and grow wealth?
-Keep reading our review to learn whether Scottish Friendly’s financial products might secure you the future you want.
+Keep reading my review to learn whether Scottish Friendly’s financial products might secure you the future you want.

 Scottish Friendly Product Range